MOHS Surgery Certificate of Added Qualification

 IV.
 WRITTEN EXAMINATION

 The candidate must pass a written examination.
-The examination will include testing on several areas including: tumor biology and cutaneous oncology indications for MMS surgical technique surgical anatomy local and regional anesthesia preoperative evaluation histological technique wound care and wound healing dermatopathology surgical complications instrumentation The core references used to construct the examination include the standard texts on Mohs Surgery, Dermatology, and Dermatologic Surgery as well as peer-reviewed journals on Dermatology, Dermatologic Surgery, Cutaneous Oncology and Reconstruction, and additional references.
+The examination will include testing on several areas including: tumor biology and cutaneous oncology indications for MMS surgical technique, surgical anatomy, local and regional anesthesia, preoperative evaluation, histological technique, wound care and wound healing, dermatopathology, surgical complications, and instrumentation.
+The core references used to construct the examination include the standard texts on Mohs Surgery, Dermatology, and Dermatologic Surgery as well as peer-reviewed journals on Dermatology, Dermatologic Surgery, Cutaneous Oncology and Reconstruction, and additional references.

 V. PRACTICAL EXAMINATION (EVALUATION OF REPRESENTATIVE CASES)

 The applicant must provide for review at the time of the examination: